Wahoo KICKR Core vs. Zwift One: Which One to Buy?

 My Verdict

-So, if you want to use different apps, not just Zwift, I recommend buying the KICKR Core.
-On the other hand, if you want to use the trainer with multiple bikes with different gearing, get the Core Zwift One.
+The Wahoo+Zwift bike trainer lineup was confusing for years.
+In 2025, they finally reduced it to only 2 trainers that only differ in having a cassette or Zwift Cog.
+If you want to use different apps, not just Zwift, I recommend buying the KICKR Core 2 with a cassette.
+But if you want to use the trainer with multiple bikes with different gearing, get the KICKR Core 2 with Zwift Cog.

 Sources